rgcr/m-cli/Readme.md

       m disk rename CURRENTNAME NEWNAME                 # rename a volume

-      m disk remotesharing [ YES | NO ]                 # whether disks are allowed to be shared remotely
+      m disk remotesharing [ YES | NO ]                 # whether disks are allowed to be shared remotely m disk autoplay      [ YES | NO ]                 # whether the system should open a window when a drive is inserted
 ```

 #### Disk Images: